gangliao/Large-Scale-Data-Processing-and-Optimisation/session 6/papers/arulkumaran_IEEESP_2017.md

 The most important property of deep learning is that deep neural networks can automatically find compact low-dimensional representations (features) of high-dimensional data (e.g., images, text and audio).

 Deep learning algorithms within RL defining the field of “deep reinforcement learning” (DRL).

+How to play game is not the end goal of DRL.
+One of the driving forces behind DRL is the vision of creating systems that are capable of learning how to adapt in the real world.
+It seems likely that in the future, DRL will be an important component in constructing general AI systems.

 1. Deep Q-network